Murders of Claudia Maupin and Oliver Northup: Perpetrator

-Daniel William Marsh is a convicted felon who is serving a sentence of 25 years to life for the murders of Claudia Maupin and Oliver Northup, who lived two homes down from his father.
-Marsh is currently incarcerated in the Richard J. Donovan Correctional Facility in San Diego.
+Daniel William Marsh is a convicted felon who is serving a sentence of 52 years to life for the murders of Claudia Maupin and Oliver Northup, who lived two homes down from his father.
+Marsh is currently incarcerated at Richard J. Donovan Correctional Facility in San Diego.
 Prior to murdering Northup and Maupin, Marsh had an extensive history of violent and antisocial behavior, as well as severe mental health problems.
-Marsh, a diagnosed psychopath, had been fantasizing about murdering people since the age of 10 and aspired to become a serial killer.
+Marsh had been fantasizing about murdering people since the age of 10 and aspired to become a serial killer.

 1997–2010

 Marsh was born on May 14, 1997.
 He first made local headlines in 2008 at the age of 10 after receiving an American Red Cross Heroes Award for using CPR to save his father who was having a heart attack.
 Also in 2008, Marsh's parents underwent a contentious divorce due to his mother's affair with his former kindergarten teacher.
 It was at this point that Marsh's homicidal fantasies first emerged.
 Marsh, then 10, was enraged with the woman for whom his mother had left his father.
 He plotted to slit her throat or strangle her to death.
 At age 10, Marsh also began to have dreams of killing people.
 At 11, he told a therapist about fantasies of torturing people and his desire to make those fantasies come true.
 When Marsh was 11, he was diagnosed with adjustment disorder with depressed mood.
 In seventh grade, he began threatening physical harm.
-In May 2010 Marsh started seeing Dr. David Besa, a clinical social worker from Kaiser Permanente.
+In May 2010, Marsh started seeing David Besa, a clinical social worker from Kaiser Permanente.
 The intake form described Marsh as having nightmares and temper outbursts and being nervous and not liking other people.
 In August 2010, he was prescribed his first antidepressant, Prozac.
-The prescription called for one to two capsules daily, 100 in quantity.
+The prescription called for one to two capsules daily, 100 mg in quantity.